sfmskywalker/Orchard-Off-The-Grid/Layouts/05 - Chapter 3 - Meet The Elements.md

 > You'll notice that when you initially place the Author field element onto the design surface, it will not have a value.
 That's because the Author text field does not initially have a value.
 After providing a value (e.g. "John") and then saving the page, you'll see that change reflected as part of the Author field element's value.

 #### Snippets
 The **Snippets** category holds two types of elements by default: One is a generic *Shape* element, and the others are based on the existence of *specifically named Razor view files*.
-We'll see how that works in a moment.
-First, let's meet the Shape element and see how it works.
+We'll see how that works in a moment, but first let's checkout the Shape element and see how it works.

 ##### Shape
 The **Shape** element is a very simple element that has just one content property: *Shape Type*.
 If you provide the shape type of an existing shape here, then that shape will be rendered wherever you place the Shape element.
 As simple as that.